Superrehtard/old_diaspora_wiki/Init-script-for-diaspora.md

 This is a first attempt at an init script for diaspora.
 Additions/corrections welcomed.

-The pkg directory contains a corresponding script for Fedora handling the websocket server only.
-For Ubuntu, there is an upstart config file, also websocket only.
+The pkg directory contains corresponding scripts  for Fedora and Ubuntu which handles all services (thin, redis, websocket and rake resque:work ATM)

 ```bash
 #!/bin/bash